-- A. The conduct, promotion, delivery, provision, or performance of adult entertainment or material; including, but not limited to, that occurring in, at, or in connection with a cabaret, lounge, night club, modeling studio, bar, restaurant, club, lodge, or similar establishment; or - B. The sale, rental, transfer, loan, dissemination, distribution, provision or promotion of Adult Entertainment or Material, in any format, form, or medium, including, but not limited to, books, magazines, newspapers, photographs, movies, videos, DVDs, CDs or other audio/video recordings, other electronic recordings, and/or coin operated or pay-view-viewing devices, including, but not limited to, the operation of an Adult Book or Video Store or Viewing Booth.
+A. The conduct, promotion, delivery, provision, or performance of adult entertainment or material; including, but not limited to, that occurring in, at, or in connection with a cabaret, lounge, night club, night club, modeling studio, bar, restaurant, club, lodge, or similar establishment; or

+B. The sale, rental, transfer, loan, dissemination, distribution, provision or promotion of format, form, or medium, including, but not other audio/video recordings, other electronic recordings, and/or coin operated or pay-limited to, the operation of an Adult Book or Video Store or Viewing Booth.
+Adult Entertainment or Material, in any limited to, books, magazines, newspapers, photographs, movies, videos, DVDs, CDs or view-viewing devices, including, but not